django/deps/draft/email-providers.md

 * Follow the [instructions above](#upgrading-emailbackend-implementations), which apply generally to all EmailBackend implementations
 * When initializing from updated settings (`alias is not None`):
-  * Accept a new `using` parameter that identifies the provider alias to wrap
+  * Require a new `using` parameter that identifies the provider alias to wrap (and raise an error if it's missing)
   * Where the wrapper backend previously called `mail.get_connection(settings.WRAPPED_EMAIL_BACKEND)`, instead use `mail.providers[using]`